04 Apr Spring in Paris: the Best Places to see the Blooms!

 What is the weather like in Paris in spring?

 The weather in spring in Paris can be very unpredictable.
 You can be lucky and have some warm temperatures around 20 C degrees and a lot of sun.
 Or you can have to deal with rain, wind and cold temperatures between 0 and 10 C degrees.
-Therefore, I recommend you check the weather apps before coming to Paris to know what to pack in your luggage.
-I also recommend you check those weather apps before leaving your hotel/apartment in the morning just in case the weather changed last minute.
+Therefore, I recommend you check the weather apps (Meteo France or the one available on your Iphone) before coming to Paris to know what to pack in your luggage.
+I also recommend you check these weather apps before leaving your hotel/apartment in the morning just in case the weather changed last minute.
 Unfortunately, this happens quite frequently in spring in Paris!

 The best is to plan your outfits with layers that you can take off or add in case the weather changes.
 Do not forget an umbrella and some sunglasses!